 - Pack into vacuum sealed bags or seal in jars for use throughout the year!
 These will last for a few years if properly stored.

-amoxicillin over the counter Video on How To Dehydrate Tomatoes
+click here Video on How To Dehydrate Tomatoes

 Another way to preserve the season is to freeze or can tomatoes.
 Canning allows you to create your own stewed tomatoes, with or without added salts (you can control how much!), the high cost of organic canned tomatoes in the stores, or BPA-lined cans.
 Once canned, you have an easy addition to any recipe you’d like to add tomatoes to!